How to Delete Duplicate Files on USB Drive (4 Methods)

 “As a salesperson, I often back up some client contracts, reports, and other files with my USD drives.
 Sometimes, I back up the same files multiple times.
 Over time, my USB drive has become cluttered.
 I want to clean up my USB drive safely without losing anything important by mistake.”

-Here are how to delete duplicate files on USB drive with this tool:
+Here's how to delete duplicate files on a USB drive using this tool.

 Free Download macOS 10.11 or later

-3. Open it.
-Click the plus icon.
-Add your USB drive.
-Click Scan.
+3. Click the Add button to add your USB drive, then click Scan.

 If you don't want to use third-party software, you can try these built-in methods to find and delete duplicate files on USB drive.
 However, compared to professional duplicate file finder, they are more time-consuming and less convenient.